LibreSolar/esp32-edge-firmware/README.md

 Firmware for CAN and UART to WiFi or Bluetooth gateway based on ESP32-IDF.

+**Warning:** This firmware is at a very early stage.
+Expect bugs and report them in the issues :)

 ## Supported devices

 - Libre Solar [Data Manager](https://github.com/LibreSolar/data-manager)